To Let Your Words Shine, Learn the Basics of Copy Design

 Spacing

 Spacing is crucial to strong copy design; the wrong spacing can severely diminish the copy’s legibility, unity, and consequently, effectiveness.
-Unfortunately, there are no set rules for spacing.
-In the end, what constitutes the right spacing comes down to a judgment call.
+Unfortunately, there are no set rules for spacing—it comes down to judgment.
 That’s why it’s important to look for design software that allows you to manually adjust the leading, tracking, and kerning.

 Leading